kojing777/kojing777/README.md

 - **Own MERN Projects**
   *2025 – Present*
-  Built responsive web apps with React, Node, and MongoDB.
+Developed modern web apps using the MERN stack, focusing on scalability, performance, and intuitive design.

 </td>